 Explore and share some of these prayers with the Praying with Mary Prayer Card, which contains prayers to honor Mary, Mother of God, and the Church’s greatest saint.
 Share it with the students and families in your religious education program this month as you honor Mary in a special way.

 Marian devotions are an integral and important part of our Catholic tradition.
-These Marian Devotion Prayer Cards each feature Mary, the Mother of God, from a different Latin American culture.
+This collection of bilingual Marian Devotion Prayer Cards features Mary, the Mother of God, from Latin American cultures including Our lady of Guadalupe in Mexico.
+Honor Mary in May with each of these beautiful prayers in Spanish and English.

 Learn even more and appreciate ways the Church honors Mary throughout the world during an Honoring Mary Around the World whole community event.
 Participants will learn how the Church honors Mary through prayer, pilgrimages, and the celebration of feast days.
 They will appreciate how Mary is honored around the world and in various cultures through art, prayer, devotions, and pilgrimages made to Marian shrines.
 They will also identify ways that Mary, through her life and faith, serves as a model for discipleship.

 Download the Honoring Mary Around the World Handouts.

 May is the Month of Mary.
 By following Mary, we can see the way to love Jesus more deeply and appreciate how much he loves us.
 Use these free resources to learn about and remember Mary, the Mother of God.